pancholinaman07/OCR-app/README.md

 ### `GET /record/edit/:recordId`

-Renders a form to edit the given record, allowing users to change the extracted information , or they can Delete the record which calls `record/delete/:recordId`.
+Renders a form to edit the given record, allowing users to change the extracted information, or they can Delete the record which calls `record/delete/:recordId`.

 ### `POST /record/edit/:recordId`